chan3845/lxc-k8s-deploy/README.md

-#### Kubernetes Cluster Setup with LXD Containers
+## Kubernetes Cluster Setup with LXD Containers
 This repository contains scripts to quickly set up a Kubernetes (K8s) cluster using **LXD containers**.
 It is intended for **learning, testing, and demo purposes**.

 > ⚠️ **Note:** Since this setup uses LXD containers, it is **not recommended for production use**.
 LXD is excellent for lightweight, fast, and isolated environments, but it lacks the robustness and security guarantees of full VM or bare-metal deployments.

-This script is **heavily inspired and modified** from the original work by **userA**.
-While this repo is not a fork, credit goes to them for the foundation.
+This project is heavily inspired by and modified from the original work by justmeandopensource .
+While this repository is not a direct fork, full credit goes to their project for providing the foundational ideas and structure.

 ## Why LXD?

 **LXD** is a container hypervisor that provides **system containers** — lightweight, OS-level virtual machines with their own init systems and networking, running on top of the host kernel.